Morning Classes take place Monday through Friday, June 3-August 23, 8-9am.

 Ballet with Ian Spencer Bell

-We will practice the essential elements of classical dance, mindful of musicality, quality, and clarity and consider ballet’s role in the festival and contemporary dance at large.
+Practice the essential elements of classical dance, mindful of musicality, quality, and clarity and consider ballet’s role in the festival and contemporary dance at large.
 Dancers of all experience levels are welcome.

 About Ian Spencer Bell